AshutoshRaval/EventManagementSystem/README.md

 4) Business Logic

 **Flow of the project**
-1) There are 3 Main section of the project 1st is the Events section, 2nd is the Shows section and 3rd is the employee section
+1) There are 3 Main section of the project 1st is the Events section.
+2nd is the Shows section, and 3rd is the employee section
 2) For the Events section
    - Each organizer has its name, details and role which is then associate to an event using and bridge table is_organzier as there can be many to many relation between organisers and events